Robert Hale (doctor)

-Robert Hale (12 February 1702 (o.s.) – 20 March 1767) was a doctor and military officer from Beverly, Massachusetts.
+Robert Hale (12 February 1702 (o.s.) – 20 March 1767) was a medical doctor and military officer from Beverly, Massachusetts.

 Biography

 Hale graduated from Harvard in 1721 and later practiced as a physician in Beverly.
 He commanded a regiment under William Pepperrell at the Siege of Louisbourg in 1745.
 In 1747, he was appointed by the legislature of Massachusetts a commissioner to New York to adopt measures for the general defence, and in 1755 was a commissioner to New Hampshire to plan an expedition against the French.
 He was appointed sheriff of Essex County, Massachusetts, in 1761, and was for 13 years a member of the legislature.